Tutorial Overview

 Creating Your First Account

-5. Set a strong password and save it securely!
+- Set a strong password and keep it safely.

 Method 2: Using Geth Console